-Sources of potential uncertainty, the degree of uncertainty, and the level of uncertainty among projects will vary.
-Monitoring to resolve potential uncertainties affecting these decisions can allow for more effective expenditure of resources (e.g., optimized project selection) into the future as learning takes place.
+The focus of adaptive management is to learn through targeted monitoring and use information learned to make more informed decisions through time.
+Learning for adaptive management takes place in the form of reducing critical uncertainty.
+Critical uncertainties are defined as those that have the potential to impact or impede the decision-making process and the ability to achieve the restoration objective(s).
+Although many types of scientific and other uncertainties exist, the focus of uncertainty in an adaptive management context is the uncertainty that affects the decisions being made for a project or groups of projects.
+Monitoring to resolve critical uncertainties affecting these decisions can allow for more effective expenditure of resources (e.g., optimized project selection) into the future as learning takes place.
 Further, the learning that takes place through monitoring allows corrective actions to be taken to improve project outcomes.
-If unresolved, the potential uncertainty may delay the time it takes to achieve the restoration objectives, hinder an implemented project's ability to fully achieve restoration objectives, or in the worst-case scenario, it may have the potential to cause a project to fail altogether, regardless of the corrective actions taken.
-In this case, the MS TIG is proposing a project that is feasible and has a high likelihood of success.
-However, potential uncertainties for the project were nonetheless identified and evaluated.
-These are shown in Table 1.4-1.
+If unresolved, the critical uncertainty may delay the time it takes to achieve the restoration objectives, hinder an implemented project's ability to fully achieve restoration objectives, or in the worst-case scenario, it may have the potential to cause a project to fail altogether, regardless of the corrective actions taken.

+Based on information in the conceptual ecological model, potential critical uncertainties for the project were identified and evaluated.
+These critical uncertainties are shown in Table 1.4-2.

-Table 1.4-1: Potential uncertainties that may affect success of the Grand Bay Land Acquisition and Habitat Management project.
+Table 1.4-2.
+Critical uncertainties that may affect success of the Grand Bay Land Acquisition and Habitat Restoration project.

-Uncertainty Summary of Strategy to Resolve Native vegetation communities do not regenerate after implementation of restoration/management activities.
+Critical Uncertainty Summary of Strategy to Resolve Native vegetation communities do not regenerate after implementation of restoration/management activities.
 Conduct targeted monitoring on metrics related to native plant composition and abundance specific to each habitat type (i.e., open pine savanna, forested freshwater scrub-shrub, etc.) and for each restoration/management action (chemical treatment, prescribed fire, mechanical treatment).
-Monitoring data will be used to refine future management actions.
+Monitoring data would be used to refine future management actions.
 Injured bird species fail to use designated bird habitat effected by the project.
 Consider expanding survey area to document regional presence of survey bird species (are they in the area?).
 Conduct targeted monitoring on habitat metrics specific to wading bird habitat requirements.
-Monitoring data will be used to determine the need to implement restoration activities (i.e., prescribed fire, mechanical treatment) and/or if additional wading bird habitat should be acquired.
+Monitoring data would be used to determine the need to implement restoration activities (i.e., prescribed fire, mechanical treatment) and/or if additional wading bird habitat should be acquired.
 Targeted habitats do not become available for purchase.
-Funding allocated for fee-simple acquisition will be used to implement habitat restoration activities within project boundaries.
+Funding allocated for fee-simple acquisition would be used to implement habitat restoration activities within project boundaries methods, timing and frequency, duration, sample size, and sites.
+In addition, performance criteria are defined for each performance monitoring parameter and potential corrective actions that could be taken if the performance criteria are not met.